 To determine the need for additional educational courses, training programs, on-the-job training and cross training, and to assign employees to such duties for periods to be determined by the District.

+TA: 04-18-17

 5.0.
 Use of Facilities